 It is entirely possible that Hindu and Afghan Kush crossed paths at several points, which is why they are so much alike.

-Hindu Kush has really good genetics because it had to get used to growing high up in the mountains.
-This is why as a strain it is known for its many trichomes and resistances to the elements.
+The Hindu Kush has really good genetics because it had to get used to growing high up in the mountains.
+This is why as a strain it is known for its many trichomes and resistance to the elements.

 Recent testing has shown that Hindu Kush can go as high as 23% THC contents, although traditionally it tested anywhere between 15 and 20 percent, so the newest results might be skewed.

-Seeing how most indica strains are at least part-kush, it was only adequate to round out the indica list with another kush.
+Seeing how most Indica strains are at least part-kush, it felt appropriate to round out the Indica list with another kush.

 Critical Kush is a new strain that came as a result of crossing OG Kush with Critical Mass, both of which are known to be heavy hitters.